Phil1999/Phil1999/README.md

 ## Hi there 👋

-### 🔭 About Me:
+### 🔭 About Me
 I'm a Computer Science student @ Oregon State University with hands-on experience across desktop applications, mobile game development, and full-stack web applications.
-My professional background includes developing robust, modular codebases in React for frontend interfaces and Flask for backend services.
-Recently, I've delved into mobile game development, leveraging Swift and SpriteKit.
+My professional background includes developing robust, modular codebases for web applications using React and Flask, and I’ve recently delved into mobile game development, leveraging Swift and SpriteKit.

-Currently, I’m a College Software Developer at Hyel Inc., where I’m gaining valuable industry experience building a mobile game for the HYEL platform.
-Alongside, I’m pursuing the AWS Solutions Architect certification to deepen my knowledge of cloud and DevOps practices, including containerization with Docker, orchestration with Kubernetes, and scalable architecture design.
+### 📖 What I'm Up To
+* 🚀 Building: Currently working with a team of four at [HYEL Inc.](https://www.linkedin.com/company/hyelapp/), to conceptualize and develop a mobile game for their platform using SwiftUI, SpriteKit, and GameplayKit.
+* 🌩️ Learning: Deepening my cloud and DevOps knowledge through the AWS Solutions Architect - Associate certification program using Adrian Cantril's course.
+Exploring scalable architectures, containerization with Docker, and orchestration with Kubernetes.
+* 🛠️ Experimenting: Developing side projects using C++ for desktop applications and TypeScript for modern web solutions.
+Recently working on a CLI-based stock tracker using ZeroMQ and SQLite for real-time updates.

 <div align="center">